ipab-slmc/exotica/exotica/doc/Setting-up-problems-and-solvers.rst

     UnconstrainedEndPoseProblem_ptr my_problem = std::static_pointer_cast<UnconstrainedEndPoseProblem>(any_problem);

 This procedure applies to all problems and solvers, but the parameters for each will vary.
-Please refer to the `initialisation files <https://github.com/ipab-slmc/exotica/tree/master/exotica/init>`_ for setup details for each.
+Please refer to the `initialization files <https://github.com/ipab-slmc/exotica/tree/master/exotica/init>`_ for setup details for each.

-Also, multiple problems can be initialised and sent to solvers in a single script, they just need unique names to do so.
+Also, multiple problems can be initialized and sent to solvers in a single script, they just need unique names to do so.

 And that's the problem set up.
 We can now start to use EXOTica to solve motion plans, which we will look